Adaptive Design of Experiments for Conservative Estimation of Excursion Sets

 \section{Discussion}

 In this paper we introduced sequential uncertainty reduction strategies for conservative estimates.
-This type of set estimates proved to be useful in reliability engineering, however they could be of interest in all situations where practitioners aim at controlling the overestimation of the set.
-The estimator $\CE$, however, is based on a global quantity and depends on the quality of the underlying GP model.
+Such set estimates proved to be useful in a reliability engineering example, however they could be of interest in any situation where practitioners aim at controlling the overestimation of the set.
+The estimator $\CE$, however, depends on the quality of the underlying GP model.
 Under the model, conservative estimates control, by definition, the false positive or type I error.
 If the GP model is not reliable then such estimates are not necessarily conservative.
 For a fixed model, increasing the level of confidence might mitigate this problem.
 We presented test cases with fixed $\alpha=0.95$, however testing different levels, e.g. $\alpha=0.99,0.995$, and comparing the results is a good practice.
 The computation of the estimator $\CE$ requires the approximation of the exceedance probability of a Gaussian process.
 This is currently achieved with a discrete approximation, however continuous approximations might be more effective.

 The sequential strategies proposed here provide a way to reduce the uncertainty on conservative estimates by adding new function evaluations.
-The numerical studies presented showed that adapted strategies provide a better uncertainty reduction that generic strategies.
-In particular, strategy $C$, i.e. the criterion $J^{\textsc{t2}}_n(\cdot; \ConsLevel_n)$, resulted among the best criteria in terms of Type 2 uncertainty and relative volume error in all test cases.
-In this work we mainly focused on showing the differences between the strategy with a-posteriori measures of uncertainty.
-Nonetheless the expected type I and II errors could be used to provide stopping criteria for the sequential strategies.
+They were introduced with a homogeneous noise variance observation model, however as shown in~\cref{sec:SeqProofs}, the criteria implementations are available also in the heterogeneous noise variance case.
+Under such observation model, estimating the heteroskedastic noise variance structure can be challenging, see~\cite{Binois_etal2018} for more details.
+The numerical studies presented in the homogeneous and noise-free cases showed that adaptive strategies provide a better uncertainty reduction than generic strategies.
+In particular, strategy $C$, i.e.\ the criterion $J^{\textsc{t2}}_n(\cdot; \ConsLevel_n)$, is among the best criteria in terms of Type 2 uncertainty and relative volume error in all test cases.
+In this work we mainly focused on showing the differences between strategies with a-posteriori measures of uncertainty.
+Expected type I and II errors could also be used to provide stopping criteria for the sequential strategies.
 Further studies on those quantities could lead to a better understanding of their the limit behavior as $n$ increases.